 Page County joined forces with Citizens For Responsible Solar.

-For 3+ years Page County has been working hard to protect their county, environment and community.
+After several years Page County has been working hard to protect their county, environment and community.

 Cape Solar - (559 acres) was denied by the Planning Commission in Sept 2018, and the Board of Supervisors denied the project in a tie vote in Sept 2019.